-The key issue we need to address is the one where projects are essentially bypassing the IP due diligence process by requiring third party software as a prerequisite where such third party is to be downloaded and installed separately by the user, instead of redistributing such software in their projects.
-This is a concern for the Eclipse community because it is our goal to ship projects which contain adequately reviewed IP and are, therefore, ready for commercial adoption.
+The key issue we need to address is the one where projects are essentially bypassing the IP due diligence process by prereq'ing third party software, which is to be downloaded and installed separately by the user, instead of redistributing such software in their projects.
+This is a concern for the Eclipse community because it is our goal to ship projects which contain adequately reviewed IP and are therefore ready for commercial adoption.

-Recognizing that it is probably impossible to codify a process precisely, the recommendation is that we establish a policy framework for the Project Management Committees (PMCs) and the Eclipse Management Organization (EMO) to use in classifying and judging each situation, and then leave the implementation and final decision to the PMCs and the EMO.
+Recognizing that it is probably impossible to codify a process precisely, the recommendation is that we establish a policy framework for the PMCs and the EMO to use in classifying and judging each situation, and then leave the implementation and final decision to the PMCs and the EMO.